Family traditions are precious. Making rosette cookies for New Year's Eve is one tradition I hold very dear.

 What Is a Rosette Cookie and Where Does It Come From?

 A rosette cookie is a very thin pastry-like cookie, deep-fried in oil or fat with the use of a cookie iron.
-Its origin is found in the Scandinavian countries Sweden and Norway where they were traditionally made as a Christmas treat.
+They originate from the Scandinavian countries of Sweden and Norway.
+Traditionally, they are a Christmas treat.

-Rosettes are very crisp and made out of the same batter you would make to bake pancakes.
+Rosettes are very crisp and made out of the same batter you would use to bake pancakes.

 My Family Tradition: Frying Rosettes at New Year's Eve

 For as long as I can remember, my family has made rosette cookies for New Year's Eve.
 I never knew they were of Scandinavian origin until I did some research on the internet.
 I love these cookies because they're so crisp and light.

 When my mom got too old to make them herself, she gave me her set of cookie irons and made me promise to carry on the tradition, which I still do every year.

 What Is a Rosette Iron and How Do You Use It